 Ecumenical Hunger Program (EHP) Holiday Food Distribution.
 Share in a mitzvah with other organizations to help the Ecumenical Hunger Program (EHP) distribute food to needy individuals and families in East Palo Alto.
 The lines are long; the need is great.
 This is a wonderful opportunity for individuals and families with children in junior high school and above to help those who are less fortunate to enjoy this holiday.

 Every year, Shalom Bayit (Peace in the House) assists Jewish clients who are in transition.
 They’ve fled abusive relationships, walked away from violence and have to re-build their lives.
-Tikkun Olam is again partnering with Shalom Bayit and their “Adopt-a Family” program.
-We have an opportunity to create a modern day Chanukah miracle, by bringing light and joy into someone’s upended life.
+Consider making a donation at shalom-bayit.org.

-Feeding the Hungry.
 For over 20 years Kol Emeth has served nourishing meals to those in need, monthly on Tuesdays (early dinner) and Thursdays (luncheon), at two different churches in Palo Alto.
 The food, prepared and donated by local charities, is served cafeteria style to as many as 100 people.
 Our dedicated volunteers enjoy a convivial and most rewarding experience.
 The schedule is flexible and people only participate when available.

 If you want to be a reading tutor in a local public school for children in grades K-3, contact JCL.
 After going through one three-hour training session, volunteers are asked to spend an hour per week at a site convenient to them.
 Morning, afternoon, and evening hours are available.
 Several volunteers from Kol Emeth have been doing this for years.

-Annual Mitzvah Day.
 For the past few years the Jewish Community Center in Palo Alto has coordinated a mitzvah day with local Jewish organizations.
 Kol Emeth collaborates in planning this event and sponsors its own activity.
 If you have questions or suggestions, contact the office.

 We’re in need of drivers throughout the Peninsula and hope you will take a moment to complete a questionnaire to let us know your typical availability.
 To learn more about this program or to sign up, please go to the members site or contact the office.

 On the third Sunday of each month we compile approximately 200 lunch bags in Kol Emeth’s social hall; each bag includes a sandwich, a granola bar and a juice box.
 UMPA picks them up and distributes them at its food bank.
 KE created this project about 15 years ago and is the only organization that does this.
 It’s a wonderful activity for families and people of all ages, with something to do for everyone.
 Come and join us; no need to call first.
-Check the calendar for the next date and time.
+Check the calendar or our event page for the next date and time.

-Soup for the Soul.
 Participants in this project cook and deliver soup every Wednesday to patients in the V.A.
 Hospital Hospice and long-term care programs.
 Cooks commit to preparing 16 liters (about 4 gallons) of a soup of your choice, once every three months.
 The soup can be prepared in your kitchen or at Kol Emeth with prior arrangements with the office.
 Containers are provided and used for delivery at the V.A. in Palo Alto on Wednesday mornings at 9:15 a.m.
 We are eagerly enlisting cooks and servers for this year.
 Volunteers are especially needed to serve the soup to the hospice patients from 10:30 am to 12:30 pm.
 It’s a small commitment but so much appreciated by the men and women who served our country.

 For more information or to sign up, contact the office.

 We collect canned food and contributions for Second Harvest and the Jewish Family and Children Services.
-Last year we received a gold certificate from Second Harvest for our donations.
+Please help us help others by collecting and donating canned/packaged food.